verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/vertex.md

 </div>

-A vertice in a vector netWork.
+A vertex in a vector network.

 <div className="property-preview">